Optimization of Scoring Rules: Introduction

 There are several papers on optimizing scoring rules following the model proposed in our paper. \citet{HLSW-21a} extend the framework to the setting where the agent's effort is multi-dimensional (e.g., corresponding to independent tasks) and the agent can independently exert effort in each dimension.
-The main result of this extension is that the intuition that linking incentives across different dimensions is beneficial generalizes.
-The authors propose a generalization of the V-shaped scoring rule that is approximately optimal, which requires the agent to predict $k$ states correctly instead of one (where $k$ is a constant depending on the primitives). \citet{HLSW-21b} extend the framework to the setting where the agent's effort is continuous (but single-dimensional) and the cost of the agent's effort is private to the agent.
-In this case the principal benefits from offering several scoring rules (and agents with different costs choose different ones), each offered scoring rule is V-shaped.
-The model also allows for the principal to have negative utility for payments to the agent. \citet{CY-21} consider our objective of maximizing the incentives of binary effort in a max-min design framework.
+The main result of this extension is that our intuition for the benefits of linking incentives across different dimensions generalizes.
+The authors propose a generalization of the V-shaped scoring rule that is approximately optimal, which requires the agent to predict $k$ dimensions correctly instead of one (where $k$ is a constant depending on the primitives). \citet{PW-22} design optimal scoring rules to minimize the expected payments to the agent under the constraint that certain social choice functions are implemented.
+This can be viewed as a dual problem to our objective of incentivizing effort subject to the budget constraints, and they provide polynomial time algorithms for computing the optimal scoring rules in their settings. \citet{CY-21} consider our objective of maximizing the incentives of binary effort in a max-min design framework.
 For example, they show that the quadratic scoring rule is max-min optimal over a large family of distributional settings. \citet{Kong-21} generalizes the framework from single-agent scoring rules to multi-agent peer prediction, i.e., without ground truth.
 In peer prediction, the designer needs to cross reference the reports of different agents to verify the informativeness of the report.

-Scoring rules are also widely studied in the literature on peer prediction where ground truth is unknown and agent reports must be compared to each other. \citet*{FW-17} considers the optimization goal of incentive for effort in single-task peer prediction.
-The differences in this model result in incomparable results.
+Our paper is relevant to the literature on information acquisition in the absence of a principal-agent relationship, which provides decision theoretic foundations for various information cost functions \citep{sims2003implications, caplin2022rationally, pomatto2023cost, bloedel2021cost} and information values \citep{blackwell1953equivalent,FK-19}.
+Specifically, we focus on the design of scoring rules that maximize the agent's information value, thereby providing stronger incentives for the agent to exert effort given his exogenous information cost.